kslat3r/async-js-old-and-new/PITCHME.md

 ---

 * Can enter the stack at any time
-* Non-blocking (does not block single execution thread)
+* Non-blocking (does not delay single execution thread)
 * Some functions take an unpredictable amount of time to execute e.g. network requests

 ---